 Our Vision is that everyone in need of treatment for chemical dependency receives the compassion and respect that they deserve while being offered the best clinical care available.

-An individual’s willingness to get clean can vary from day to day, but one of the most common reasons people leave treatment is their urge to abuse substances or alcohol.
-The purpose of medication-assisted treatment (MAT) is to help ease these drug cravings so individuals can focus on their therapy.
+An individual’s motivation to maintain their sobriety can vary from day to day, but one of the most common reasons people leave treatment is their urge to abuse substances or alcohol.
+The purpose of medication-assisted treatment (MAT) is to help ease these cravings so individuals can focus on their therapy.
 The longer people stay in treatment, the better their chances of long-term success, so MAT is just one of the many tools we utilize at Coalition Recovery to help our clients get their life back.
 If you’re looking into medication-assisted treatment and other evidence-based therapies in Tampa Bay, connect with our team today at 888.707.2873 or reach out online.

 Medication-assisted treatment uses medications, in combination with counseling and behavioral therapies, to treat substance use disorders.
 These medications come in two forms.
 One, known as an antagonist, blocks the opiates from attaching to the brain receptors in the first place and prevents the user from feeling the opiate effects.
 The other, called an agonist, extends the effects over time, allowing the feelings of withdrawal to be neutralized longer.
-This counteracts the client’s need to use constantly.
+This counteracts the client’s need to use.
 Agonists are generally more effective but abusable.
 When combining both antagonists and agonists, such as Suboxone, the effectiveness is far greater.